The Orthwein Animal Nutrition Center

 Medicinal Herb Gardens

-In front of the Orthwein Animal Nutrition Center you will find several medicinal herb gardens.
-Mint, basil, lemongrass, rosemary, fennel and marjoram are offered as enrichment which encourages animals to exhibit species specific behaviors when encountering these new smells.
+In front of the Orthwein Animal Nutrition Center, you will find several medicinal herb gardens.
+Mint, basil, lemongrass, rosemary, fennel and marjoram are offered as enrichment, which encourages animals to demonstrate natural, species-specific behaviors (such as rolling around in the new scent).